Paul Ekman: Detecting deception

 Ekman has contributed to the study of social aspects of lying, why people lie, and why people are often unconcerned with detecting lies.
 He first became interested in detecting lies while completing his clinical work.
 As detailed in Ekman's Telling Lies, a patient he was involved in treating denied that she was suicidal in order to leave the hospital.
 Ekman began to review videotaped interviews to study people's facial expressions while lying.
 In a research project along with Maureen O'Sullivan, called the Wizards Project (previously named the Diogenes Project), Ekman reported on facial "microexpressions" which could be used to assist in lie detection.
-After testing a total of 20,000 people from all walks of life, he found only 50 people who had the ability to spot deception without any formal training.
+After testing 20,000 subjects from all walks of life, he found only 50 people who had the ability to spot deception without any formal training.
 These naturals are also known as "Truth Wizards", or wizards of deception detection from demeanor.

-In his profession, he also uses oral signs of lying.
-When interviewed about the Monica Lewinsky scandal, he mentioned that he could detect that former President Bill Clinton was lying because he used distancing language.
+In his profession, he also used oral signs of lying.
+When interviewed about the Clinton–Lewinsky scandal, he mentioned that he could detect that President Bill Clinton was lying because he used distancing language.